isaacnmm/pestpolicy-hugo2XX/content/posts/pyranha-wipe-n-spray-fly-review/index.md

 - pyranha
 - wipe
 layout: post
-- -
-- PYRANHA Wipe N Spray offers protection to your horse against insects such as biting [flies](https://pestpolicy.com/absorbine
-- ultrashield
-- ex
-- brand
-- residual
-- insecticide
+---

-- review/)in addition to fleas, gnats, and mosquitoes.
-Youll require just 1
-- 2 ounces for every horse and will be excellent if you daily on your horse.
+PYRANHA Wipe N Spray offers protection to your horse against insects such as biting [flies](https://pestpolicy.com/absorbine-ultrashield-ex-brand-residual-insecticide-review/)in addition to fleas, gnats, and mosquitoes.
+Youll require just 1-2 ounces for every horse and will be excellent if you daily on your horse.
 Interestingly, you wont need to mix the chemical with anything as it is delivered ready to use.

 In this post, I've reviewed this PIRANHA Wipe N Spray which is among the *best fly spray for horses. *

 Flies will particularly be rampant during the months of summer particularly with areas that experience hot summers and mild winters.
-With this Pyranha [Fly Spray](https://pestpolicy.com/espree
-- aloe
-- herbal
-- fly
-- repellent
-- horse
-- spray
-- review/),you can easily control the flies and bugs attacking your horse.
+With this Pyranha [Fly Spray](https://pestpolicy.com/espree-aloe-herbal-fly-repellent-horse-spray-review/),you can easily control the flies and bugs attacking your horse.
 Definitely, with its conspicuously yellow bottle, its easy to identify this horse product even in your local store.

-I have to reveal that I first tested this [horse fly](https://pestpolicy.com/ecosmart
-- organic
-- horse
-- fly
-- knockdown
-- repellent
-- review/)spray after I saw very many horse owners with the yellow bottle during different shows.
+I have to reveal that I first tested this [horse fly](https://pestpolicy.com/ecosmart-organic-horse-fly-knockdown-repellent-review/)spray after I saw very many horse owners with the yellow bottle during different shows.

-##  Pyrethrin
-- based fly spray
+##  Pyrethrin-based fly spray

-It is a pyrethrin
-- based fly spray which makes it's super effective.
+It is a pyrethrin-based fly spray which makes it's super effective.
 In addition, it comes with lanolin (with high sheen), an ingredient thatll leave your horses coat shining amazingly.
 This lanolin acts like the coat conditioner while the spray also has a citronella scent.
 Therefore, recently when I attended a horse show, I didnt require to purchase an additional horse product for extra shine.

 ##  Ergonomic bottle design